industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 The following Docker images are created and can be started with `docker run -ti --rm --name core-platform <image name>`:

 ```
-fraunhoferaisec/iot-connector-core-platform:develop
+fraunhoferaisec/trusted-connector-core:develop
 fraunhoferaisec/ttpsim:develop
 ```

-The first one is the actual Core Platform.
+The first one is the actual core platform.
 The second one is a simulator for the trusted third party (TTP) which is only needed for integration tests.

 ## Entering the Shell